 Here is an interview from 1991 with interviewer and graphic designer Miggs Burroughs (Miggs B) sitting down with design genius (and inspiration) Paul Rand.
 In the videos, he discusses his simple, honest approach to design and the philosophy behind his work.
 I found the second video quite interesting as he reminisced about his presentations with UPS and ABC.
 A modest guy.

+In this interview Glaser talks about his career and how he got started.
+He also talks about his role as a graphic designer and how it relates to art and culture.
 Some of those examples include socially relevant messages such as "Oil/War" and "No CEO left behind" on buttons.
 Glaser also discusses why he likes teaching graphic design.
 He places emphasis on learning the creative processes that go into teaching graphic design.
 He best known for his "I heart NY" logos and the previous DC comics bullet logo.

 Brian Hoff is an independent graphic designer living in Philadelphia.
 He specializes in branding, logo, and website design.
 His process starts out with pen and paper and he works through thumbnails just as we do.
 He believes that a great design comes from typography and having a relevant typeface to compliment a mark is key.

-Neville Brody is an English graphic designer, typographer and art director.
+Neville Brodyis an Englishgraphic designer, typographer and art director.
 Inspired by the early puck rock era, he started designing record covers, and became well known through his work as Art Director for The Face magazine when it was first published in 1980.
 He was one of the founding members of Font works in London and designed a number of typefaces for them.

 Lawrence Weiner is a graphic artist who to me seems very gloomy and simplified.
 He detests Helvetica for the fact that it is authoritative.
 He prefers to use Frankling Gothic condensed and his art (design) is mainly typographic wall installations.